isabella232/docs-80/docs/languages/ruby.rst

 ------------

 * Gemfile with ruby code to be evaluated are not interpreted.
 Most of the time, this is not an issue, because the Gemfile.lock is a static, generated yaml file.
-* Private repositories and gems are not supported.
-They will be listed, but no status can be determined.
+* Private repositories and gems are not supported, and won't be listed in your project.